SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

 This application demonstrates how to update the SiWx91x firmware via Wi-Fi by downloading an image from a remote TCP server.
 The TCP server may be hosted on a local PC (as demonstrated in this example), or alternately on a cloud service such as Amazon AWS or Microsoft Azure.
 The update process works as follows:

-- The SiWx91x connects via Wi-Fi as a TCP client to a TCP update server.
+- The SiWx91x acts as a TCP client and connects to a TCP server via Wi-Fi.
 - The SiWx91x OTA application sends a firmware file request to the server and server responds with the firmware file.
 - The OTA application programs the firmware into the SiWx91x flash memory and reboots.